jwwicks/Php.Services.TicketNetwork/README.md

 DEFINE('SITE_ID', 0);

 They are used as defaults in the library.
-You can also override them by passing the appropriate values to the factory constructor or factor->config.
+You can also override them by passing the appropriate values to the factory constructor or factory->config().

-See example.php for various was to use the classes and methods.
-I belivee all the methods in the tnsample are included but if I missed let me know and I'll add it to the parse method for the appropriate class.
+See example.php for various ways to use the classes and methods.
+I believe all the methods in the tnsample are included but if I missed any let me know and I'll add it to the parse method for the appropriate class.